ansys/pyansys-workflows/README.md

 As PyAnsys grows in adoption, we want to provide users with examples of how to use the ecosystem libraries to automate Ansys simulations.
-This repository contains workflows that demonstrate how to use PyAnsys to automate different parts of the simulation process, such as geometry creation, meshing, and simulation setup.
+This repository contains workflows that demonstrate how to use PyAnsys to automate different parts of the simulation process, such as geometry creation, meshing, simulation setup and post-processing.

 ## Available workflows